algomo/knowledge-base/docs/docs/api-access/Using Our Apis.md

-# Generating Bot Responses with Algomo API
+# Generating Responses To Messages

 ## Prerequisites